 Kildare Town Heritage Centre

 The Kildare Town Heritage Centre is the ideal point of departure from which to explore the ancient treasures of the town.
 It is housed in the restored and refurbished 19th century Market House.
 The Heritage Centre was formally opened on the 17th September, 2001.
-Comprising of a tourist information point, gift shop and multimedia display it offers visitors the opportunity to discover Kildare Town before going off to explore further.
+Comprising of a tourist information point, gift shop and an immersive virtual reality experience Legends of Kildare it offers visitors the opportunity to discover Kildare Town before going off to explore further.

 St. Brigid's Sacred Sites & Stories